kubewarden/docs/docs/testing-policies/03-cluster-operators.md

 :::note
 These are all simplified `AdmissionReview` objects.
-We left only the fields relevant to our testing of the policy.
+We have only the fields relevant to our testing of the policy.
 :::

 ### Test the policy